logicmonitor/lm-powershell-module/Documentation/Import-LMDashboard.md

 ```

 ### -ReplaceAPITokensOnImport
-Indicates whether to replace API tokens in the imported dashboards with a dynamically generated API token.
+Switch to replace API tokens in imported dashboards with a dynamically generated token.
-This is useful for managing API access to the dashboards.

 ```yaml
 Type: SwitchParameter